wp-plugins/memphis-documents-library/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 2.4.1
+Stable tag: 2.5

 A documents library for WordPress.

 == Description ==

+*Memphis Documents Library Features*

-= Memphis Documents Library Features =
+= Whats New in Version 2.5 =

+* *New* - You have the ability to create sub categories.
+* *New* - Three new widgets have been added, you can now display, Most Downloaded, Highest Rated and Recently Updated documents.
+* *Fix* -  Issue with file upload on Windows platform, now is resolved.
+Batch upload still remains in beta.
+* *Fix* - Minor style changes
+* *Bug* - small bug fixes and updates.

 A documents library for WordPress.
 This documents library features: